What is motorhome insurance?

 There are several ways you might be able to save on your motorhome or campervan cover:

 If you can, paying your insurance in one go usually means it’ll be cheaper

 Consider motorhome security devices like alarms and wheel clamps – although the cost of fitting might take some years to recoup through insurance savings

-Modifications for any vehicle can be costlier to insure, but if your motorhome’s heavily modified or you fitted it out from scratch, insurers who specialise in this might be able to cover it cheaper
+Modifications for any vehicle can be costlier to insure, but if your motorhome’s heavily modified or you fitted it out from scratch, insurers who specialise in this might be able to offer better value cover

 Getting some advanced driving qualifications could get you a discount

 Park somewhere safe

 Use your garage or driveway if you have one – parking on the road comes with extra risks that can make insurance more expensive